folio-org/mod-circulation/README.md

 ## Environment variables

 Module integrates with Kafka in order to consume/publish domain events.
-Some configuration is required to make this integration work, so mod-circulation expects the following environment variables:
+This integration can be configured using the following environment variables:

 | Variable name      | Default value     |
 |--------------------|-------------------|